ArvindGanesan95/AnnotationFramework/Arvind_Ganesan_Deployment_Document.md

             - ConsoleLogger
             - ErrorLogger
             - FileLogger
-        - Module 3: example3
-            - Demonstrates COR by passing the number of days of leave required for a person.
-The handles are Manager, Supervisor and AccountHead.
-This code **generates compile time warnings**
-            - Classes Used
-                 - AccountHead
-                 - Approver
-                 - LeaveRequest
-                 -  LeaveSystem
-                 -  Manager
-                 -  SuperVisor

      - ### Module 3: example3
         - Demonstrates COR through a program that approves leave based on the number of days.
 The approvers are Manager,Supervisor, and AccountHead